This post may contain affiliate links, please see the privacy policy for details.

 • Combine milk, chia seeds, cinnamon and instant oats in a microwave safe bowl.

 • Add toppings in desired quantities on top of the cooked oatmeal.
-You can arrange neatly or just throw it on.
+You can arrange them neatly or just throw them on.

 Nutrition